 The industry proposal enables industry to submit a request for funding of nationally recognised qualifications or skill sets, not already funded by the Queensland Government.

-You can submit an industry proposal to request funding under:
+From 1 July 2025, you can submit an industry proposal to request funding under:

 • apply to declare new apprenticeships or traineeships

-View the User Choice Price List which specifies current funding contributions towards the total cost of training for apprentices and trainees.
+View the Queensland Subsidised Training List which specifies current funding contributions towards the total cost of training for apprentices and trainees.
 Apprenticeships and traineeships not on this list are not funded.
-Visit the Queensland Training Information Service (QTIS) to find all declared apprenticeships and traineeships and existing funding arrangements.

 Who can submit a proposal